Ranking & Promotions at ASC

 If you are training regularly at ASC you will eventually be asked to participate in the examination process.
 However, you may also proactively reach out to dojo leadership in advance if you have questions or concerns.

 You may specifically inquire about consideration for promotion at ASC if you are a former or current member in good standing.
 Please submit your inquiry by clicking on the button below.
 Dojo leadership will get back to you within a few days with an informal response to at least confirm that your inquiry was received.
-The Promotions Committee at ASC meets at least quarterly to consider candidates for promotion and will provide a formal response after that.
+The Promotions Committee at ASC meets at least quarterly to consider candidates for promotion and will provide a formal response after the next scheduled meeting.

 If you are a current member in good standing at Aikido of Santa Cruz you may also place yourself on a list of potential mentors for kyu or dan exams by pressing the button below and filling out the form.